 - German Entrepreneurship

-The participants who submit the best solution concepts for each challenge will be invited to present their idea to the jury.
-All finalists will receive a financial award of EUR 500.
+All finalists who present their solution to the jury will receive a financial award of EUR 500.

 Who should apply?

 Anyone involved in innovative smart city solutions is addressed, but especially founders, start-ups and students.
 Invited to apply are those who also want to test their ideas in practice and who would like to benefit from support within the framework of one of Munich's renowned entrepreneurship programs.

 The innovation challenge consists of a competition phase and an implementation phase.